Interactive Runs#

 Connect to a run in the terminal#

-Regardless of how you launched the run, you can connect to any running run using:
+Regardless of how you launched the run, you can connect to any active run using:

 mcli connect <run-name> --tmux